Frequently Asked Questions

 What are the requirements for a motion to extend time?

-All motions for extensions of time must: (1) be filed on or before the due date which the motion seeks to extend; (2) set forth the reasons for the requested extension; (3) be served on all parties; and (4) set forth the exact length of additional time requested, e.g., until May 1, 2023, or thirty days from due date.
+All motions for extensions of time must: (1) be filed on or before the due date which the motion seeks to extend; (2) set forth the reasons for the requested extension; (3) be served on all parties; and (4) set forth the exact length of additional time requested, e.g., until May 1, 2023, or 30 days from due date.
 NRAP 26(b).

 Can the parties file a stipulation to extend time?